8base/Documentation/docs/projects/backend/data/8base-console-platform-tools-data-builder.md

 #### Custom Tables

-Custom tables are the tables created in any workspace by the administrator.
-They are fully customizable and managed by the administrator.
+Custom tables are the tables created in any workspace by an administrator.
+They are fully customizable.

 #### System Tables

-System tables - like _Users_ - are tables that come automatically with a workspace.
+System tables - like _Users_ are tables that come automatically with a workspace.
 They are fully extensible, meaning that new fields and relations can be added to them.
-However, they can neither be deleted, renamed, nor their existing fields changes.
+However, they cannot be deleted or renamed.
+Their existing fields cannot be changed.

 #### View Tables